 Given all of this success and how the game is played, it should come as no surprise that there are problems surfacing.
 In addition to people dealing with trespassers, there have also been several car accidents across the United States that involved Pokémon Go on some level and some people have been harmed and one even killed while playing the game.
 The game is a distraction for people, but it’s played in public places in many instances and that’s why we are seeing these types of stories.

-The San Diego personal injury lawyers at Gomez Trial Attorneys hope that if you are playing this game, that you do so safely and responsibly.
+The San Diego personal injury lawyers at The Gomez Law Firm hope that if you are playing this game, that you do so safely and responsibly.

 Posted in: Uncategorized